fizul17/codeless-data-science-fundamental-2023-FTU-x-UMK/README.md

 The function that I has been use in my program is:

-•	csv reader, to read the data in my program.
+•csv reader, to read the data in my program.
-•	Column filter, to filter the column the which there have any problem
-•	Missing value, fix the missing value to the data that can be use in the program.
+•Column filter, to filter the column the which there have any problem •Missing value, fix the missing value to the data that can be use in the program.
-•	Cache, clear the data that not has been use in the program.
+•Cache, clear the data that not has been use in the program.
-•	Colour manager, helps to fix either nominal or numeric column.
+•Colour manager, helps to fix either nominal or numeric column.
-•	Table view, display the data in an HTML table view.
+•Table view, display the data in an HTML table view.

 3. Data Analysis